-In 2020, Cassandra was honored with a Professional Excellence Award by Rhode Island Monthly for being a top lawyer.
+In 2020 and 2021, Cassandra was honored with a Professional Excellence Award by Rhode Island Monthly for being a top lawyer.
 Only 5% of area lawyers are included on this list.

 Argued in Providence Superior Court and won a Motion for Summary Judgment on behalf of a radiation oncologist, dismissing all claims in a medical malpractice case where the plaintiff alleged the doctor negligently provided radiation treatment, causing permanent injuries including radiation enteritis and optic neuritis (vision loss) in her right eye.
 Plaintiff further alleged that she received excessive radiation.